fenago/deep-learning-for-nlp/Lab Guides/chapter_30/Lab_18.md

 as well as scores for the training dataset, followed by the test dataset.
 Your specific results will differ given the random shuffling of the dataset and the stochastic nature of neural networks.
 Looking at the results for the test dataset first, we can see that the translations are readable and mostly correct.
-For example: ‘ich liebe dich’ was correctly translated to ‘i love you’.
+For example: 'ich liebe dich' was correctly translated to 'i love you'.
-We can also see that the translations were not perfect, with ‘ich konnte nicht gehen’ translated to i cant go instead of the expected ‘i couldnt walk ’.
+We can also see that the translations were not perfect, with 'ich konnte nicht gehen' translated to i cant go instead of the expected 'i couldnt walk '.
 We can also see the BLEU-4 score of 0.51, which provides an upper bound on what we might expect from this model.
 Note: Given the stochastic nature of neural networks, your specific results may vary.
 Consider running the example a few times.